temuair/fot/docs/index.md

 **2021-07-12**

-It is now Deoch 2 and the Cthonic Remains, Chaos, and other features have been unlocked!
+It is now Deoch 2 and the Cthonic Remains, Chaos, Shinewood, and Oren have been unlocked!

 **2021-07-10**